 - Consultation with the faculty member to adjust the teaching assignment in compliance with the AFT Agreement.

 The approach the administrative team takes in determining class cancellations requires collaboration, flexibility, and regular review so that we can act in the best interests of students, faculty, programs, and the College.
-Before cancelling classes, the administrative team will consider a number of factors that will include:
+Before canceling classes, the administrative team will consider a number of factors that will include: